Nivalyx/osu-wiki/wiki/Tournaments/MUKASHI/1/en.md

 ### General rules

 1. Beatmap scoring is based on **[ScoreV2](/wiki/Gameplay/Score#scorev2).**
-2. All matches will be played over a single day in at [Senayan Park, Central Jakarta](https://senayanpark.com/en/) (as part of the MUKASHI FESTIVAL ID event) following the Single Elimination system.
+2. All matches will be played over a single day in at [Senayan Park, Central Jakarta](https://senayanpark.com/en/) (as part of MUKASHI FESTIVAL ID) following the Single Elimination system.
    - The bracket for the tournament will be randomly generated using [random.org](https://random.org) during the technical meeting.
 3. All matches will be played using the setup provided by the Tournament Management on the spot.
    - Players are allowed to bring in certain equipments (e.g. keyboard and laptop) and their own device settings should they wish to.